Ted (TV series)

-Ted (stylized as ted) is an American fantasy comedy series created and directed by Seth MacFarlane for Peacock.
-The third installment in the Ted franchise, it serves as a prequel to the first film and its sequel.
-It stars MacFarlane reprising his role as the voice of the titular character, alongside Max Burkholder, Alanna Ubach, Scott Grimes, and Giorgia Whigham.
+Ted (stylized as ted) is an American fantasy stoner comedy television series created and directed by Seth MacFarlane for Peacock.
+The third installment in the Ted franchise, it serves as a prequel to the first film.
+It is produced by Fuzzy Door Productions, MRC, and Universal Content Productions and stars MacFarlane reprising his role as the voice of the titular character, alongside Max Burkholder, Alanna Ubach, Scott Grimes, and Giorgia Whigham.

-Ted premiered on January 11, 2024.
-In May 2024, the series was renewed for a second season.
+Ted premiered on Peacock on January 11, 2024.
+In May 2024, the series was renewed for a second season, which premiered on March 5, 2026.
+That same month, MacFarlane confirmed that there were no plans for a third season, citing the show's high production costs.

 Premise

-Set between 1993 and 1994, in between the opening sequence and main plot of Ted (2012), the series depicts the early life of a sentient teddy bear named Ted, as he lives with 16-year-old John Bennett and his family in Framingham, Massachusetts.
+Set between 1993 and 1994, in between the opening sequence and main plot of Ted (2012), this spin-off series depicts the early life of a sentient teddy bear named Ted, as he lives with 16-year-old John Bennett and his family in Framingham, Massachusetts.
 In addition to John and Ted, the Bennett household includes John's father Matty, his mother Susan, and his cousin, Blaire, who is living with them while attending a college nearby.
 In the pilot episode, Ted is forced to attend school with John from then on, due to the trouble he causes while the rest of the family are at school and work.